PTAB

 • Core Argument for this Ground:

-• Prior Art Relied Upon: Hunter (a 1989 doctoral dissertation) and Alcantara (a 1988 article in Weed Tech.).
+• Prior Art Relied Upon: Hunter (1989 dissertation) and Alcantara (a 1988 journal article titled "Glyphosate as a Harvest Aid for Corn").

 • Core Argument for this Ground: